Access to Network Resources

 Pre-Assignment and Price Calculation:

-Cluster Price: The price within a cluster is determined based on HP reservation prices, with lower reservation prices increasing the likelihood of selection.
+Cluster Price: The price within a cluster is determined based on HP reservation prices

 Max Cluster Price: A cap to ensure that pricing within clusters remains fair and accessible.